-Our management, with the participation of our President and Chief Executive Officer and our Chief Financial Officer, have evaluated our disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934, as amended) prior to the filing of this quarterly report.
-Based on that evaluation, our President and Chief Executive Officer and our Chief Financial Officer have concluded that, as of the end of the period covered by this quarterly report, our disclosure controls and procedures were not effective at the reasonable assurance level as of March 31, 2019 due to the following material weaknesses, also described in Item 9A of the Company's annual report on Form 10-K filed with the SEC on March 4, 2019, which continue to be unremediated as of March 31, 2019:
+Our management, with the participation of our President and Chief Executive Officer and our Chief Financial Officer, have evaluated the effectiveness of our disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934, as amended) as of September 30, 2019.
+Based on that evaluation, our President and Chief Executive Officer and our Chief Financial Officer have concluded that, as of the end of the period covered by this quarterly report, our disclosure controls and procedures were not effective as of September 30, 2019 due to the following material weaknesses, which continue to exist as of September 30, 2019:

-- We did not design or maintain an effective control environment commensurate with our financial reporting requirements.
+• We did not design or maintain an effective control environment commensurate with our financial reporting requirements.
 Given the rapid growth in the size and complexity of the business, we failed to maintain a sufficient number of professionals with an appropriate level of accounting and internal control knowledge, training and experience to appropriately analyze, record and disclose accounting matters timely and accurately.
-This material weakness did not result in any adjustments to our annual or interim financial statements.
-This material weakness contributed to the additional material weaknesses below. - We did not effectively execute our controls over our financial statement close process, to ensure the prevention or detection of a misstatement that could be material.
+This material weakness contributed to the additional material weaknesses below.

+- We did not effectively execute our controls over our financial statement close process, to ensure the prevention or detection of a misstatement that could be material.
 Specifically, we concluded we did not have an effective business performance review control used to monitor the completeness and accuracy of the financial results and to identify potential failures in lower level controls.
 This control did not detect errors in a timely manner that could have been material to our interim or annual financial statements.
-Additionally, we did not have appropriate control over the review of journal entries to ensure that they were properly supported and recorded completely and accurately.
-This material weakness did not result in any adjustments to our annual or interim financial statements. - We did not maintain effective controls with respect to the review of the accounting for revenue and related accounts receivable, including maintaining effective controls to prevent or detect errors in the assessment of bad debt and revenue reserves.
-Specifically, we did not detect formula errors within the year-end contractual allowance analysis which resulted in an immaterial misstatement to revenue, accounts receivable and bad debt expense.
+Additionally, we did not have appropriate control over the review of journal entries to ensure that they were properly supported and recorded completely and accurately. - We did not maintain effective controls with respect to the review of the accounting for revenue and related accounts receivable, including maintaining effective controls to prevent or detect errors in the assessment of bad debt and revenue reserves.
+Specifically, we did not detect errors within the contractual allowance and bad debt expense analyses which resulted in immaterial misstatements to revenue, accounts receivable and bad debt expense.